This guidance is for England, Scotland and Wales

 If you believe a trader has misled you or behaved aggressively, report it to the Citizens Advice consumer service for referral to trading standards.

-If you enter a contract because a trader misled you or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
-See 'Misleading & aggressive practices: your right to redress' for more information.
+If you enter a contract because a trader engaged in a misleading action or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
+Take note that these rights do not apply to misleading omissions.
+See 'Misleading and aggressive practices: your right to redress' for more information.

 These rights are in addition to the rights and remedies you have under the Consumer Rights Act 2015 when you make a contract with a trader for the supply of goods, services and digital content.

-The guides 'Sale & supply of goods: your consumer rights','Supply of digital content: your consumer rights'and'Supply of services: your consumer rights' give more information on your rights and remedies.
+The guides 'Sale and supply of goods: your consumer rights', 'Supply of digital content: your consumer rights' and 'Supply of services: your consumer rights' give more information on your rights and remedies.

-The guides 'Sale & supply of goods what to do if things go wrong','Supply of digital content - what to do if things go wrong'and'Supply of services - what to do if thing go wrong' give you a clear direction to follow when you want to complain.
+The guides 'Sale and supply of goods: what to do if things go wrong', 'Supply of digital content: what to do if things go wrong' and 'Supply of services: what to do if thing go wrong' give you a clear direction to follow when you want to complain.

 Key legislation